Phoenix police say they have nabbed the serial shooter who killed 9

 A tip from the community led investigators to Aaron Saucedo, 23, and detectives were able to link him to the string of attacks by analyzing ballistics evidence, surveillance video and witness statements, police said.

-"Today is a good day in the city of Phoenix," said the city's mayor, Greg Stanton, praising the law-enforcement task force that hunted the shooter for nearly a year.
+"Today is a good day in the city of Phoenix," said Mayor Greg Stanton, praising the law enforcement task force that hunted the shooter for nearly a year.

 "They had a clear mission: bring this killer to justice and get it right."

-The gunman's targets included men, women and children, many of them ambushed near their homes in a working-class neighborhood between August 2015 and July 2016.
-A mother and her 12-year-old daughter were shot dead in one incident; a man and his 4-year-old nephew escaped unhurt in another.
+The gunman's targets included men, women and children, many of them ambushed near their homes in a working-class neighborhood from August 2015 to July 2016.
+A woman and her 12-year-old daughter were shot dead in one incident; a man and his 4-year-old nephew escaped unhurt in another.

-Police said they have not identified a motive but they believe Saucedo acted alone.
+Police said they have not identified a motive but believe Saucedo acted alone.

-"We hope that out community will rest a little easier and that our officers will get a little more sleep knowing that the wheels of justice are finally in motion," Phoenix Police Chief Jeri Williams said.
+"We hope that our community will rest a little easier and that our officers will get a little more sleep knowing that the wheels of justice are finally in motion," Police Chief Jeri Williams said.

-Sylvia Ellis, the mother and grandmother of two victims, said she was reeling from news of the charges against Saucedo after the trail seemed to have grown cold for so long.
+Sylvia Ellis, the mother and grandmother of two victims, said she was reeling from news of the charges after the trail seemed to have grown cold for so long.

 "I'm really just shocked," she said.